huystuhh/huystuhh.github.io/projects.md

     </div>
     <div class="project-card-content">
       <h3>OPTCG Top 8 Generator</h3>
-      <p>An image generation tool for the One Piece Trading Card Game to create visually appealing tournament results with clear and concise information.
-Built with Python and JavaScript.
-Image generation done with PIL, automatic leader scraping with BeautifulSoup, jQuery and Boostrap for simplicity and consistent UI/UX, and deployed on Kubernetes on Google Cloud.</p>
+      <p>An image generation tool for the One Piece Trading Card Game to create visually appealing tournament results with clear and concise information!
+Created as a passion project for one of my favorite hobbies and being unsatisfied with the current offerings (or lack thereof).</p>
+      <p>Built with Python and JavaScript.
+Image generation done with Python Imaging Library (PIL), object detection and image parsing with Python-tesseract (Tesseract-OCR), automatic leader scraping with BeautifulSoup, jQuery and Boostrap for simplicity and consistent UI/UX, and deployed with Kubernetes on Google Cloud.</p>
     </div>
   </a>